SasView/sasmodels/doc/guide/resolution.rst

 remove the resolution contribution - a process called *desmearing* - or add the resolution contribution into a model calculation/simulation (which by definition will be exact) to make it more representative of what has been measured experimentally - a process called *smearing*.
-Sasmodels does the latter.
+The Sasmodels component of SasView does the latter.

 Both smearing and desmearing rely on functions to describe the resolution effect.
 Sasmodels provides three smearing algorithms: